sillsm/openklave/readme.md

 ## Project purpose and copyright note

-This project was started because the MPK249 is a beautiful device, full of promise, with terrible software.
+This project was started because the MPK249 is a beautiful device, full of promise, with terrible software, and almost no support from Akai.
 It has fun light pads and nice-feeling keys.
 But the MPK249 barely interacts with Ableton.
 One can fix many issues using sysex commands run from a laptop, but certain issues require modifying the system software.
 For example, one cannot currently write arbitrary messages to the LCD screen without completely freezing the system.